 - What Is Cervical Cancer?

 - How Common Is Cervical Cancer During Pregnancy?

 - Causes of Cervical Cancer in Pregnancy

 - Can Chemotherapy Affect the Unborn Baby?

 - Treatment Options

 Unlike most other types of cancer, cervical cancer is a type of cancer that can be treated if it is detected and prevented early-on.
 Many countries include a cervical cancer diagnosis before providing consultations for pregnancy, thus lowering the risk of cervical cancer and ensuring a hassle-free pregnancy.
-Cervical cancer, by nature, does not affect the baby or influence the delivery in any way in the early stages, however, in the later stages treatment becomes a necessity as it has been known to be harmful to mothers during its advanced stages.
+By nature, cervical cancer does not affect the baby or influence the delivery in any way in the early stages; however, in its advanced stages, the treatment becomes a necessity as it has been known to be harmful to mothers.
+Read on to know more.

 Causes of Cervical Cancer in Pregnancy

 In a healthy system, cells divide and die.
 When cells stop dying and start multiplying rapidly, they cause abnormal growth.
 Lumps form in the cervix and eventually mature into tumour cells.
 These cells become cancerous later on, thus leading to cervical cancer in women.